 When the whipped cream mixture will just pour, fill the three plates with it, and set them in the ice chest for half an hour.
 Garnish the top with the remaining cherries, and serve.

-This Saint Honore cake recipe makes an excellent dish for dessert or party suppers.
+This Gateau St Honore recipe makes an excellent cake for dessert or party suppers.
 Guests always admire its spectacular appearance and rich creamy taste.